9 R Interfaces

 • On Line 2 a void function is initialized with two arguments.
 The code int *nin means “access the value that nin points to and define it as an integer.”
 The code double *x means: “access the value that x points to and define it as double precision.”

-One again, I save the source code, FtoCc.c, within an appropriate directory.
+Once again, I save the source code, FtoCc.c, within an appropriate directory.
 I compile the code using the command R CMD SHLIB FtoCc.c.
-Thus, at the shell command line I enter:
+Thus, at the at the Windows Command shell I enter:

 cd C:\Program Files\R\R-4.4.2\R\bin\x64